Too Late to Run: Horror Flash Fiction by cam

 The sound of footsteps pounded in his ears.
 At least one of his stalkers was onto him, but still Jack did not run.
 He had been trained as a marine and knew how to fight.
 He would stay and learn something about these hunters.
 He grabbed the only weapon at hand, a sturdy oak branch.

-The first sight of the enemy struck Jack with a paralysis that would not be shaken off easily.
+The first sight of the enemy struck Jack with paralysis that would not be shaken off easily.
 It was too late to run.
 The creature was upon him.
-The fur covered beast leapt into the air like a cliff diver.
-Jack recovered from his immobility and swung his club at the canine face, its fangs bared, snarling, clawed hands reaching for his throat.
+The fur-covered beast leaped into the air like a cliff diver.
+Jack recovered from his immobility and swung his club at the canine face, its fangs bared, snarling.
+Clawed hands reached for his throat.

 Jack was running before the unconscious devil hit the ground.
 He ran with the speed and stamina he had been developing for years.
 This time it wasn’t to win a medal or recognition, but to save his life.
 The howling began while he was running through the trees toward the trailhead.
 They were on both sides and behind him.

 The car was a hundred yards away.
 Jack and the creatures emerged from the woods at different points.
 He could see them in the darkness, because their eyes glowed green.
 He fumbled with the key fob, thumbing buttons at random.
 The trunk flew open.
 The alarm wailed.

 Howling became snorting as the beasts closed in.
 Jack grabbed the door handle and pulled.
 It was still locked.
 He squeezed the fob once, twice.
 The lock clicked.
 He jerked the door open and slid in toward the seat.
 Fabric and flesh tore as claws ripped across his back.

 He was in the car with the door pulled closed as far as the fur covered arm and clawed hand would allow.
 He grabbed his wife’s metal fingernail file from the drink holder and stabbed it into the back of the monster’s hand.
 Screams from the creature and gravel from the car’s tires filled the gloomy dawn air.